FreeTimeCoder82/node-red-contrib-pushsafer/README.md

 ## Send node
 ![ConfigKeyApi](assets/pushsafer_send_node.png)<br>
-The Send node can be used to send push messages to a device or groups of devices.
+The Send node can be used to send push messages to a device or group of devices.
 #### Message parameters which can be used.<br>If passed the parameter will replace the value from the template.
 - `msg.payload` (any): Message / text of the push notification; [HTML Styling](https://www.pushsafer.com/pushapi_ext#API-HTML) can be used -> [Pushsafer API doc](https://www.pushsafer.com/pushapi_ext#API-M);
 - `msg.devices` (string): This parameter controls to which devices or device groups the message is sent to -> [Pushsafer API doc](https://www.pushsafer.com/pushapi_ext#API-D)